isomerpages/imda-tradetrust/_about/Who We Are.md

 everyone by providing a globally-harmonised and inclusive framework.
 TradeTrust achieves this by promoting trust, efficiency, and inclusivity in digital trade practices.</p>
-<p>And offered as a digital utility to all, TradeTrust is provided open-source
+<p>Offered as a digital utility to all, TradeTrust is open-source so that
-so that all parties can easily adopt for free and build upon it, benefiting business ecosystems.</p>
+all parties can easily adopt it for free and build upon it, benefiting business ecosystems.</p>
 <blockquote>
 <p>Transform the way you trade - &lt;subscribe&gt; to our TradeTrust newsletter